Dear Nurses

 SICKLING CRISIS

-Sickle cell anemia is a form of anemia common to certain peoples in areas of the world, eg., Africa, Caribbean and Mediterranean.
+Sickle cell anemia is a form of anemia common to certain peoples in areas of the world, like Africa, Caribbean and Mediterranean.
 The red blood cells are not rounded, but have a sickle shape.
 Red blood cells carry oxygen and in sickle cell anemia, their ability is limited.
 In a crisis, the cells clump and occlude the veins, not arteries as these have high pressure.

 Conditions such as anxiety , dehydration, infection or trauma may trigger a sickling crisis.
 Difficulty breathing and excruciating pain are symptoms of a crisis.
 Treatment is directed at giving oxygen, monitoring vital signs and correcting the cause.
 Magnesium Sulfate is also used to treat this condition.